Articles of Association

 a.
 Funding may be awarded for purposes within the fields of mathematics, the natural sciences and medicine.
 As a part of the funds that the board makes available for this purpose, the following prizes may be awarded:

 - Up to ten awards of NOK 500,000 – five hundred thousand kroner – each may be provided to Norwegian and overseas academic researchers for excellence in the teaching of students within the fields of mathematics, the natural sciences and medicine at Norwegian educational institutions.
 Funding may also be allocated to research projects, provided that the acquired knowledge is disseminated at Norwegian educational institutions.
-The board shall appoint a professional council of three members, selected from members of the Norwegian Academy of Science and Letters, who will make recommendations regarding the awards to the board.
+The board shall appoint a professional council of three members, who will make recommendations regarding the awards to the board.
 The council shall be composed of members from a broad range of disciplines within the fields of mathematics, the natural sciences and medicine.

 - An international prize of NOK 5,000,000 – five million kroner – may be awarded for outstanding research within the fields of mathematics, the natural sciences and medicine.
 The board of directors shall appoint a professional council of three members, who will make recommendations regarding the award to the board.
-The head of the council will be selected from the members of the Norwegian Academy of Science and Letters.
-Other members shall be selected alternately from among members of the other Nordic academies of science.
+Two of the members shall be selected alternately from among members of the other Nordic academies of science than the Norwegian one.
 The award is not limited to the Nordic countries.
 The board may provide additional guidelines for the award.

 b.
 Funding may be provided for public benefit purposes in Norway.

 c.
 Funding may be provided for the procurement/construction of real estate for use in public benefit purposes.